by Joseph Roberts

 Unfair FPTP showed up recently in Doug Ford’s grabbing all the power in Ontario with only 40 percent of the vote.
 Trump got less votes than his opponent but still became president.
 So please do not be swayed to support the colonial FPTP system.
 Any of the three Proportion Rep choices offered on the up-coming Electoral Reform Referendum mail in ballot is far better than FPTP.
 And if you can’t decide on the second question, just vote on the first question “Do you want a proportional fair voting system?”
 And the answer is a resounding yes.
 Interesting to note in countries that have switched to Proportional Representation voter turnout has soared.

-Money laundry & remember BC’s Panda Bonds
+Money laundering & remember BC’s Panda Bonds

 You want to kill off The Commons?
 No problem.
 Will that be credit card or cash?
 This brings us to the hugely controversial Panda Bonds floated my Mike De Jong then Finance Minister under Christy Clark’s BC government.